Tietgen-ITU/SEC-Mandatory-Exercise-02/Report.md

 Created by: Andreas Nicolaj Tietgen (anti@itu.dk)

 ## Running the dice game
-In order for this project to run then you have to use docker.
+In order to run the project then you need to use the following tools and versions(to be sure that it works):

-Before using docker then we need to generate the certificates first.
+- Docker: Docker desktop 2.7.1

+- OpenSSL: LibreSSL 2.8.3

+- GoLang: v.1.19.2

+If certificates has not yet been created then we need to do that before using docker:
-We do so by using the terminal.
+We do so by using the terminal:

 - Go to the root of the project

 - Type in the following `cd ./src/assets/certificates && sh gen_cert.sh`

+Now that the certificates have been generated then we can start docker.
-- Then we build and run the docker image by typing the following: `docker compose up --build`
+We build and run the docker images by typing the following: `docker compose up --build`

 ### Output
 When running the application through docker, the output will look similar to this(of course with a different result in terms of who wins):